2009 Qatar GP2 Asia Series round

 The 2009 Qatar GP2 Asia Series round was a GP2 Asia Series motor race held on 13 and 14 February 2009 at Losail International Circuit in Lusail, Qatar.
 It was the fourth round of the 2008–09 GP2 Asia Series.

+When Nico Hülkenberg, Sergio Pérez and Vitaly Petrov taking the podium, it was the only time in the history of the GP2 Asian Series that the same top three were seen on the podium in both the feature race as the sprint race.